Gestational Hypertension - High Blood Pressure in Pregnancy

 In addition to prenatal visits, women with gestational hypertension may be advised to monitor their blood pressure at home using a blood pressure cuff.
 This can help to identify any fluctuations in blood pressure and alert the healthcare provider to any potential concerns.

-It is important for women with gestational hypertension to follow their healthcare provider's recommendations for monitoring, as well as any treatment plans that may be prescribed.
+Women with gestational hypertension need to follow their healthcare provider's recommendations for monitoring, as well as any treatment plans that may be prescribed.
 Failure to properly monitor and manage gestational hypertension can lead to serious complications for both the mother and the baby.

 Lifestyle changes are an important part of managing gestational hypertension.
 These changes can help to reduce blood pressure, decrease the risk of complications, and improve overall maternal and fetal health.